BY571/Normalized-Advantage-Function-NAF-/README.md

 Indeed the results show a faster and more stable learning!

+## TODO:
+- Test with Double Q-nets like SAC
+- Test with Entropy Regularization (like sac)
+- Test with REDQ Q-Net ensemble

 Feel free to use this code for your own projects or research: